lpego/PICT/README.md

 # PICT
 A new an improved version of PICT ([Droissart *et al.*, 2021](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13618)), based on Bookworm OS.

+For building and installation instructions see [Hardware](#hardware) and [Installation](##installation).

+For field protocol see [Field checklist](##field-checklist).

+For more details on how to operate the PICT, see [How to](#how-to).

+# Field checklist
+This is intended to be a quick list to check order of operations while in the field.

+## First setup
+1. Position the camera looking at the object of interest
+1. On your smartphone (or tablet), start the WiFi hotspot
+1. Wait (up to 3 minutes!) for the Raspberry Pi(s) to connect to your hotspot
+1. Find out the IP address of the Raspberry Pi you want to connect to
+1. Open your browser and type `[your IP address]:8000`, hit <kbd>Enter</kbd>
+1. This will open the live preview
+    - adjust the physical position of the camera to get a good shot of your object
+    - adjust the settings from the menus (i.e. resolution, focus, framerate)
+1. Open your SSH app and connect to the Pi
+1. Check the recording schedule:
+    - type `crontab -l`, hit <kbd>Enter</kbd>
+    - if it needs changing, type `crontab -e` and use the special buttons on your SSH app to navigate the text and edit it; exit with <kbd>Ctrl</kbd> + <kbd>X</kbd>, save file ("Save modified buffer? "<kbd>Y</kbd>) and overwrite ("File Name to Write: ..." <kbd>Enter</kbd>).
+1. Check the recording parameters for the camera:
+    - type `nano videos_v6.1.py`, hit <kbd>Enter</kbd>
+    - With the special buttons in your SSH app, scroll down to the section "### Parameter declaration";
+    - Check that the parameters are the same as your selected ones in the live preview
+    - If not, edit them directly here (respect the correct formatting!)
+    - Exit with <kbd>Ctrl</kbd> + <kbd>X</kbd>, save file ("Save modified buffer? "<kbd>Y</kbd>) and overwrite ("File Name to Write: ..." <kbd>Enter</kbd>).
+1. Start the recording manually: type `./start_video_v6.1.sh`
+1. Check that the recording has started:
+    - type `ls -lh record/videos`, hit <kbd>Enter</kbd>
+    - look at the size of the most recent file at the bottom
+    - Hit ⬆ on your SSH app, this will bring up the last command (`ls -lh record/videos`), hit <kbd>Enter</kbd>
+    - The file size should slowly grow over time if the camera is recording.
+1. Finally, disconnect from the Pi using your SSH app.

+## Returning to the field
+1. On your smartphone (or tablet), start the WiFi hotspot
+1. Wait (up to 3 minutes!) for the Raspberry Pi(s) to connect to your hotspot
+1. Find out the IP address of the Raspberry Pi you want to connect to
+1. Open your SSH app and connect to the Pi
+1. [OPTIONAL] Check the recordings has started:
+    - type `ls -lh record/videos`, hit <kbd>Enter</kbd>
+    - take note of the last file name (useful to troubleshoot if recording has failed etc)
+1. Stop the recording: type `sudo python killall`
+1. Turn off the Pi: `sudo halt`
+1. Disconnect from battery
+1. Take out the SD card with the videos from the Pi
+1. [OPTIONAL] move to another object / plant
+1. Place a fresh SD card in
+1. Replace battery with fresh one if necessary
+1. Reconnect battery to Pi
+1. Position camera
+1. Check shot and settings from live preview
+1. If no settings changes necessary, start recording; if changes necessary see above.
+1. Disconnect from Pi

 # Hardware
 In this guide I assume you are using a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) and a [Raspberry Pi Camera v3](https://www.raspberrypi.com/products/camera-module-3/) (with IR filter, non-wide).